2019 MLS Roster Composition

 - Players on the Allocation Ranking List

-- Players that have played in MLS and were subsequently waived or terminated (such players are available on a first-come, first-served basis)
+- Players who have played in MLS and were subsequently waived or terminated (such players are available on a first-come, first-served basis)

-- Players for whom another club has Right of First Refusal
+- Players for whom another club has a Right of First Refusal

-- Players that played at college or forwent college during the college season immediately prior to the date of discovery.
-(If a player has completed or forgone his College eligibility in the season immediately prior to the date of his Discovery and was not on the MLS SuperDraft List, he shall be placed on Waivers.)
+- Players who played at college or forwent college during the college season immediately prior to the date of discovery (If a player has completed or forgone his College eligibility in the season immediately prior to the date of his Discovery and was not on the MLS SuperDraft List, he shall be placed on Waivers)

 - Minors; i.e., players under the age of 18

-- Players who the league (1) unsuccessfully attempted to pre-sign for the SuperDraft (2) did not attempt to sign for the MLS SuperDraft, (3) are not on the Allocation Ranking List, or (4) do not enter college will be non-discoverable for up to one year after forgoing college and will be placed on Waivers.
+- Players who the League (1) unsuccessfully attempted to pre-sign for the MLS SuperDraft, (2) did not attempt to sign for the SuperDraft, (3) are not on the Allocation Ranking List, or (4) do not enter college will be non-discoverable for up to one year after forgoing college and will be placed on Waivers.

-If a club attempts to sign a player on its Discovery List and is unable to do so, the club retains the Right of First Refusal to acquire the player in the event he is later signed by the League for four full Transfer Windows.
+If a club attempts to sign a player on its Discovery List and is unable to do so, the club retains the Right of First Refusal to acquire the player if he is later signed by the League for four full Transfer Windows.

-If a club wants to sign a player on the Discovery List of another team, it may offer that team US$50,000 in General Allocation Money in exchange for the right to sign the player.
+If a club wants to sign a player on the Discovery List of another club, it may offer that club $50,000 in General Allocation Money in exchange for the right to sign the player.
 The club with the player on its Discovery List will then have five days (or three days during the Secondary Transfer Window) to either (i) accept the General Allocation Money and give up the right to sign the player or (ii) make the player a genuine, objectively reasonable offer.